 Harumph Wines is a partnership between vintners, Scotti Stark and Michael DeSantis.
 Scotti is originally from Houston where he was the Wine Director at the popular Pappas Bros.
 Steakhouse.
 Serving a variety of Napa wines at the steakhouse, he was already familiar with many of the producers in the valley.
-He moved to the Napa Valley in 2004 to work for Revana Winery.
+He moved to Napa Valley in 2004 to work for Revana Winery.
 Later he worked at several other premium wineries helping develop their hospitality programs.

-Today he manages a number of businesses – based on the numerous relationships he has nurtured in the Napa Valley.
+Today he manages a number of businesses based on the numerous relationships he has nurtured in the Napa Valley.
 He runs his own concierge service, does aerial photography for vineyards and real estate, provides hospitality and consultation services for small producers and is creating a wine club for clients focusing on boutique Napa producers.

 Michael is from Oregon – came to Sonoma State University where while earning a degree in Chemistry and playing basketball, he became introduced to wine.
 He started collecting wine and spent his free time learning about the business focusing on wine production.
-Eventually getting out of medical sales, he turned his interest in wine into a career; mentoring under some of the brightest winemakers in the Napa Valley including Thomas Brown, Benoit Touquette and Martha McClellan.
+Eventually getting out of medical sales, he turned his interest in wine into a career, mentoring under some of the brightest winemakers in Napa Valley including Thomas Brown, Benoit Touquette and Martha McClellan.

-Scotti first met Michael at the old Martini House restaurant in St. Helena – they bonded over their shared passion for wine.
+Scotti first met Michael at the old Martini House restaurant in St. Helena and they bonded over their shared passion for wine.
 Scotti’s friends would always ask him “when are you going to make your own wine” and his answer was always the same, “never”.
 However, he changed his mind after Michael was offered grapes from a premium vineyard in the valley (an opportunity to good to pass up).

-For those not up on their movie lines or to young to remember this particular movie – that Harumph quote is from Mel Brooks in the 1974 satirical Western comedy, Blazing Saddles (also directed by Brooks).
+For those not up on their movie lines or too young to remember this particular movie – that Harumph quote is from Mel Brooks in the 1974 satirical Western comedy, Blazing Saddles (also directed by Brooks).
 Both Scotti and Michael share a similar appreciation for Mel Brooks and mutually decided this would be a great name for their wine.

 Through a strong network of friends Scotti was able to eventually speak to Mel Brooks and tell him about their name choice for the new wine.
-As it were, Mel has been drinking and collecting fine wines since the late 1960’s especially wines from France.
+As it were, Mel has been drinking and collecting fine wines since the late 1960s especially wines from France.
 Intrigued by their call, he offered to try their first vintage.
 They sent him two bottles; he later called them and said that he and his friends couldn’t just drink one – it was the finest Napa Cabernet Sauvignon he had ever enjoyed so they drank both bottles; he wanted more.

 When Mel Brooks tells you something like this you follow up quickly.
-Scotti and Michael soon took a trip to Los Angeles to meet Mel and bring him more of their wine – he offered to introduce their wine to some of his favorite restaurants in Los Angeles (he has since done so and as a result Harumph Wines are selectively distributed in Los Angeles).
+Scotti and Michael soon took a trip to Los Angeles to meet Mel and bring him more of their wine; he offered to introduce their wine to some of his favorite restaurants in Los Angeles.
+He has since done so and as a result Harumph Wines are selectively distributed in Los Angeles.

 Wanting to create packaging that had an element of fun built into it – their graphic designer came up with an image of a grumpy monkey balancing on a unicycle while holding a half bottle of wine.
 The intent was to attract people with a bit of whimsy while surprise them with the quality of what is in the bottle.

 Scotti’s perspective as a sommelier (pouring the wine to the right of the guests – holding the bottle out so one can see the name) factored into the label design.
 He wanted to create a label that was easy to read at first glance while creating a visual impact.
-And when one first glances at a bottle of their wine – there is no mistaking their wine for someone else’s – the name Harumph is silk screened in large letters down the length of the bottle.
+And when one first glances at a bottle of their wine – there is no mistaking their wine for someone else’s as the name Harumph is silk screened in large letters down the length of the bottle.